bittersweet/notes/README.md

 commandline.
 I use it for CLI commands I don't use very often and keep forgetting.

-Currently it expects a `~/dotfiles/notes/` directory to store all the notes but you can override this by setting the `$NOTESDIR` variable.
+It expects a `~/dotfiles/notes/` directory to store all the notes but you can override this by setting the `$NOTESDIR` variable from within your `.profile` for example.
-These are just simple textfiles for easy editting and portability.
+The notes are stored as simple textfiles for easy editting and portability.

-You can use # comments to explain the command, these will get colorized when outputted, an example:
+You can prepend a line with `#` to explain the command, these comments will get colorized, an example:

 ```
 # Show open files by PID